LCA-EET/Lichdom/README.md

 - The Infinity Engine Modding Community.

 - The Lord Jesus Christ.
 Many D&D spells and other things are inspired by Bible passages, such as [Elijah calling down fire from heaven a la _flame strike_ in 1 Kings 18](https://www.biblegateway.com/passage/?search=1%20Kings%2018&version=NIV), [water being created from a rock in Exodus 17 a la _create water_](https://www.biblegateway.com/passage/?search=Exodus 17&version=NkJV), [pillars of cloud and fire tagging along with the Israelites in the desert wilderness for years a la an air elemental and a fire elemental](https://www.biblegateway.com/passage/?search=Exodus%2013%3A17-14%3A29&version=ESV), and [The Lord thundering loudly, confusing the Philistines into killing themselves a la _confusion_](https://www.biblegateway.com/passage/?search=1%20Samuel%207&version=nKJV).
+Even the idol Bhaal/Baal is mentioned in various places in the Old Testament.